heyman/heynote/README.md

 ## Installation

-Download the appropriate (ARM Mac, Intel Mac, or Windows) version from the latest Github release.
-The Windows build is not signed, so you might have to approve some warning (I could not justify paying a yearly fee for a certificate just to get rid of that).
+Download the appropriate (Mac, Windows or Linux) version from the latest Github release (or from [heynote.com](https://heynote.com)).
+The Windows build is not signed, so you might see some scary warning (I can not justify paying a yearly fee for a certificate just to get rid of that).

 ## Development